bajszgalan-coder/restaurant-outdoor-seating/README.md

 Objective
 The main objective of the simulation was to evaluate whether the restaurant can maintain service quality after expanding seating capacity.
 Service-Level Constraint:
-No more than 10–12% of customers should wait longer than 30 minutes per course Business Goal:
+No more than 10–12% of customers should wait longer than 30 minutes between ordering and recieving.
+Business Goal:
 Determine the most cost-effective combination of: staffing (waiters, chefs)